-In FY2015, the 10 public access computers were used an average of 146 times per week, with an average session length of 46 minutes.
-An average of 39 users per week accessed the library’s wireless internet during library hours, with many others likely using the signal when the library was closed.
-Staff provided one-on-one technology assistance 705 times.
+In FY17, the 10 public access computers were used an average of 135 times per week.
+An average of 55 users per week accessed the library’s wireless internet during library hours, with many others likely using the signal when the library was closed.
+Staff provide one-on-one technology assistance on a daily basis.
 The library’s free internet access continues to be highly valued both by locals and by the many visitors that pass through Red Lodge each year.

 The Red Lodge Carnegie Library is a department of the City of Red Lodge.
 The building and grounds are city property, and library staff are employed by the city.
 The library is governed by a Library Board of Trustees, a five-member citizen board appointed by the Red Lodge City Council, which has legal authority to provide free library services to the residents of Red Lodge and also to the residents of Carbon County.
 In exchange, Carbon County collects a library mill levy, a portion of which is given each year to the Red Lodge Carnegie Library based on an interlocal service agreement.
 These county funds, in addition to funding from the state of Montana, supplement those apportioned by the City of Red Lodge from general fund taxes.
 Due to the agreement with Carbon County, the service area population of the library is estimated to be 5,197; a large portion of these residents are seasonal.